Classical certification of quantum gates under the dimension assumption: Setup and protocol

 The experimental setup that we consider is common to many established certification methods, such as \ac{RB}~\cite{Helsen20AGeneralFramework} and \ac{GST}~\cite{MerGamSmo13}.
 The setup, or scenario as it would be called in the self-testing literature, is shown schematically in \cref{fig:scenario}.
 A quantum system is prepared in some initial state, after which a sequence of quantum gates is applied to it, and it is finally measured in some fixed basis.
 For each gate in a given sequence, a label, chosen from some finite set $X$, is communicated to the quantum computer.
 The certification protocol relies on a particular finite subset of sequences $\mathcal{X}\subset X^\ast$, which are determined before the protocol begins.
 In a single repetition of the protocol, a random string $\vec{x}\coloneqq x_1x_2\dots{}x_m$ is selected from $\mathcal{X}$, and after the quantum computer implements the corresponding computation, the outcome $a\in A$ of the measurement is read out, where $A$ is the set of all possible outcomes.
 The certification protocol decides to proceed or abort, depending on the deterministic outcome $a_\vec{x}$, corresponding to the ideal implementation of the target quantum computation.
 The length $m$ of different sequences $\vec{x}\in\mathcal{X}$ can be different, and, in particular, be zero, which we denote by the empty string $\epsilon$, and by which we mean that the system is measured directly after the state preparation.

-Given our emphasis on the minimal nature of the assumptions in our method, we explicitly enumerate them below. \begin{itemize} \item[(i)] \emph{The dimension assumption.} We assume that the underlying quantum model is mathematically described by a density operator $\rho$, a set of \ac{CPTP} maps $(\Lambda_{x})_{x\in X}$, and a \ac{POVM} $(M_a)_{a\in A}$, all defined over a Hilbert space of a specified dimension. \item[(ii)] \emph{Context independence.} We assume that in each repetition of our protocol, for each label $x$ the quantum computer implements the corresponding quantum channel $\Lambda_x$ in the same way, irrespective of the sequence $\vec{x}$ in which the gate $x$ appears or the order in which it appears in this sequence.
-In the certification literature, this assumption would be referred to as existence of a single-shot implementation function. \item[(iii)] \emph{Independence of repetitions.} We assume that quantum models in different repetitions of the protocol are independent.
-Note, that we do not need the assumption that quantum models in different repetitions of the protocol are identical. \end{itemize} Other minor assumptions include error-free functioning of the classical part of the quantum computer, such as control circuits, and our ability to randomly select the gate sequences.
-Importantly, our protocol is robust against deviations from the target distribution $\mu(\vec{x})$ according to which we sample the random sequences $\vec{x}$ from $\mathcal{X}$.
+Next, we give a definition of a quantum model. \begin{definition} A $d$-dimensional quantum model is a $3$-tuple $(\rho,\{\Lambda_x\}_{x\in X},\{M_a\}_{a\in A})$, consisting of a quantum state $\rho$, prepared at the beginning of the quantum computation, a finite set of quantum channels (gates) $\{\Lambda_x\}_{x\in X}$, from which a quantum circuit is composed, and a \ac{POVM} $\{M_a\}_{a\in A}$, measured at the end of the computation, all defined over a Hilbert space $\H$ with $\dim(\H)=d$. \end{definition} For a quantum model involving only unitary quantum channels, we use the corresponding unitary operators in the definition of the model.
+We treat our setup as a single black box, making only the \textit{minimal} assumptions -- such that removing any of these assumptions would render the results of this paper unattainable in the given scenario. \begin{itemize} \item[(i)] \emph{The dimension assumption.} We assume that in each experimental round, the implemented state preparation is mathematically described by a density operator, the operations are described by \ac{CPTP} maps, and the measurement is described by a \ac{POVM}, all defined over a Hilbert space of a specified dimension. \item[(ii)] \emph{Context independence.} We assume that in each repetition of our protocol, for each label $x$, there is a single corresponding quantum channel $\Lambda_x$ that the quantum computer implements.
+That is, for any input sequence $\mathbf{x}=x_1x_2\dots x_m$, we assume that the input state undergoes the corresponding series of transformations $\Lambda_{x_m}\circ\dots\circ\Lambda_{x_2}\circ\Lambda_{x_1}$.
+In the certification literature, this assumption would be referred to as existence of a single-shot implementation function. \end{itemize} The above assumptions allow us to mathematically describe an experiment in the considered scenario by a quantum model, as in \cref{def:q_model}.
+Other minor assumptions include error-free functioning of the classical part of the quantum computer, such as control circuits, and our ability to randomly select the gate sequences.
+Notably, it is not necessary to assume the ability to sample the gates precisely according to a fixed distribution.